-Non integer order or Fractional Order (FO) models of different physical phenomena have been presented by many Authors for years.
-Fundamental results can be found e.g. in books and papers [32], [5], [7] (the heat transfer in an one dimensional beam), [4] (u.a. fractional models of chaotic systems and Ionic Polymer Metal Composites).
-FO models of diffusion processes are proposed u.a. by [8, 33, 36].
-Results using new Atangana-Baleanu operator are collected in [9].
+Non-integer order or fractional order (FO) models of different physical phenomena have been presented by many authors for years.
+Fundamental results can be found e.g. in books and papers [1-3] (the heat transfer in an one dimensional beam), [4] (fractional models of chaotic systems and ionic polymer metal composites, among others).
+FO models of diffusion processes are proposed by [5-7].
+Results using new Atangana-Baleanu operator are collected in [8].
 This paper presents also the use of FO approach to express of the FO blood alcohol model, the Christov diffusion equation and fractional advection-dispersion equation for groundwater transport processes.

-Recently FO models are used u.a. to describe a spread of diseases.
-This issue is considered e.g. in the papers given by [1] (the modeling of the dynamics of COVID using Caputo-Fabrizio operator), [16] (the modeling of a transmission of Zika virus using Atangana-Baleanu operator).
+Recently FO models are used to describe a spread of diseases, among other things.
+This issue is considered e.g. in the papers given by [9] (the modeling of the dynamics of COVID using Caputo-Fabrizio operator), [10] (the modeling of a transmission of Zika virus using Atangana-Baleanu operator).

-The state space FO models of the one dimensional heat transfer have been proposed in many previous papers of author, e.g. [24, 25, 19, 27, 28, 23, 26, 20].
-These models used different FO operators: Grünwald-Letnikov, Caputo, Caputo-Fabrizio and Atangana-Baleanu as well as discrete operators: Continuous Fraction Expansion (CFE) and Fractional Order Backward Difference (FOBD).
+The state space FO models of the one dimensional heat transfer have been proposed in many previous papers of author, e.g. [11-18].
+These models used different FO operators: Grünwald-Letnikov, Caputo, Caputo-Fabrizio and Atangana-Baleanu as well as discrete operators: continuous fraction expansion (CFE) and fractional order backward difference (FOBD).
 Each model has been thoroughly theoretically justified and validated using experimental results.
 In addition, each of them assures better accuracy in the sense of square cost function than its IO analogue.